polca/premise/docs/user_guide/troubleshooting.rst

      - Functional unit, LCIA method, market shares and upstream contributions
      - Follow :doc:`interpreting-results` before changing an inventory.
    * - Inspecting the whole database exhausts memory
-     - Whether full materialization was requested
+     - Whether the entire inventory was copied into dictionaries
      - Query the store through :doc:`inventories` and select only needed activities.